 Church’s Ryder Desert Boots

 Desert boots are famously versatile.
 In fact, that’s half their appeal.
 So why not go for broke and make these semi-casual, all-terrain shoes the most adaptable garments in your entire wardrobe?
-In grey, they’ll pair as well with your navy suit as they will your black jeans — and look good every step of the way.
+They work in navy, in grey — even with a cotton canvas heel.
+Essentially, there’s nothing they can’t do.

-Oliver Sweeney got the memo, and has crafted its famed Waddell Stone boots in a seasonal stone suede, featuring tonal stitching and details on the quarter.
-Mr P. has countered with its Lucien Suede boots, set on black rubber-crepe soles.
+Oliver Sweeney got the memo, and has crafted its Farleton Navy boots in a gloriously versatile shade, featuring a calf leather lining and a durable sole with a rubber grip forepart.
+Mr P. has countered with its Canali suede boots, crafted from anthracite suede and equipped with welted rubber soles.
 And Barbour, king of British outerwear, has hardened up its chukka boots with a cotton canvas heel counter and moulded Barbour footbed.

 Barbour Redhead Lightweight Chukka Boots